tfburns/State-Complexes-of-Gridworlds/README.md

 This repository contains two Python files:
 - `worldbuilder.py`, a GUI made using `Kivy` for the creation of small, simple gridworlds; and
-- `cubical_complex_constructor.py`, a script which will take the saved gridworld from the GUI, create its cubical complex, and .
+- `cubical_complex_constructor.py`, a script which will take the saved gridworld from the GUI, create its cubical complex, and perform a check for non-positive curvature on each of the state vertices.

-You shouldn't need to edit `worldbuilder.py` for general usage (unless you want to add features - which you are very welcome to!), however there are some additional plots and options available in `cubical_complex_constructor.py` which are be default commented out.
+You shouldn't need to edit `worldbuilder.py` for general usage (unless you want to add features - which you are very welcome to!), however there are some additional plots and options available in `cubical_complex_constructor.py` which are by default commented out.

 ## Installation